Tenant Rights in New York

 | Rent Control | Yes — NYC rent stabilization + rent control; affects 1M+ units |

-Common Illegal Lease Clauses in New York
+Common High-Risk Lease Clauses New York Renters See

 What to Watch For in a New York Lease